 In north Kashmir recently, the police withdrew all mobile phones excepting BSNL, to avoid a gathering in Bomai.
 It succeeded till the operation was over and the mixed contingent of cops and soldiers was “attacked” as they were leaving the venue.

 “There was a time when if security forces fired on the street, people wouldn’t come out for days, Today, people are attacking police stations, attacking army camps.”
 Al-Jazeera reported recently.
 “India used fear as a weapon of war, but it overused it.”

 PARRA sees the emerging trend of violence as the “only platform available” to the generation.
 He says that all the exercises that are aimed at linking the young start at 18 leaving a vast population without an engagement.
 “Give them alternate platforms, they will rise and shine.”
-There is lot of space available in campuses by way of politics, activism and sports, most of which is either denied or does not exist.
+There is a lot of space available on campuses by way of politics, activism and sports, most of which are either denied or does not exist.